FAQs

 How much does it cost?
 We believe running should be kept cheap and accessible to all.
 All you should need to participate is a pair of trainers.
 We despair at the commercialisation of many races and want to keep running as affordable as possible.

-Club membership fees (“subs”) are due on the 1st of October and cost 20 guineas for the year – or £21 if you chose to accept the 1971 decimalisation of currency.
+Club membership fees (“subs”) are due on the 1st of October and cost £26.25 for the year.
 Half price if you’re a second-claim member or long-term injured.
 Students and other low-income members pay nothing.
 Membership status means the club will cover your entry fees to most cross-country races during the winter season.
 You’ll also receive The Trotsman, which is the club magazine.

 How do I actually become a member?
 In the first instance, contact one of our Captains and they’ll let you know the details of upcoming training sessions.
 Come along, get involved, join us in the pub after training, and see if you like our style.
 To officially become a member you need to pay your subs into the club bank account (contact the Chancellor for details), and sign your name on the back of a beer mat.
 You should also join the Trotter World Service (our mailing list) – ask a Captain or our Tech Geek to add you.